edricf/fakenews_detector/README.md

  https://fake-news-detector4.herokuapp.com/

  # Scripts
- model.ipynb - contains the Model development process of our LSTM Model with over 99% testing accuracy app.py - includes the server of our Flask App inside the models folder includes the saved models and data in a pickle file
+ model.ipynb - contains the Model development process of our LSTM Model with over 99% testing accuracy <br>
+ app.py - includes the server of our Flask App <br>
+ inside the models folder includes the saved models and data in a pickle file